gtrixic/lets-meat-up/README.md

 **Sign-Up (Create User Page 1)**

-If the user declares their account to be a user account, they will be sent to this Create User Page 1.
-Users are to enter their Full Name, Username, Password, Re-enter Password, Email, Gender, DOB.
+Users will be directed to this page, Create User Page 1, if they had chosen to create a new account.
+They are then prompted to enter their Full Name, Username, Password, Re-enter Password, Email, Gender, and DOB.

-After confirming their user information, users will be directed to the Create User Page 2 using Intent.
-If the user goes to the next page without entering all the necessary information, a Toast will appear to alert them.
+After confirming their information, users will be directed to Create User Page 2 using Intent.
+If the user tries to go to the next page without entering all the necessary information, a Toast will be shown to alert them.

+All the information entered is recorded into the UserAccounts database using Firebase.

-“Full Name” and “Username” uses EditText (Plain Text), “Password” and “Re-enter Password” uses EditText (Password), “Email” uses EditText (Email), “Gender” uses spinner, “DOB” uses EditText (Date).
+“Full Name”, “Username” and “Sexual Preference” uses EditText (Plain Text), “Password” and “Re-enter Password” uses EditText (Password), “Email” uses EditText (Email), “Gender” uses spinner, and “DOB” uses EditText (Date).
 The “Previous Page Button” and the “Next Page Button” are ImageButtons.

-All the information entered is recorded into the UserAccounts database using Firebase.

 ![](https://lh6.googleusercontent.com/lohr8Cvh6WkXekMqEed_UIBfmaPyKfBTKpRNEZa3Lmd2ermr49q7sLLwAOBSyRsfDTlLlgdJzQ39u3rAsusVygei1syfEuAW2iICdAaR)

 **Sign-Up (Create User Page 2)**

-The user will then be asked to add a profile picture for their account.
-After adding a profile picture, they can press the Next Page Button to go to Create User Page 3.
+In this page, the user will be prompted to add a profile picture for their account.
+They can press the “Next Page” Button to go to Create User Page 3 after doing so.

-The profile picture will be added to the UserAccount database using Firebase and SQLite.The “Previous Page Button” and the “Next Page Button” are ImageButtons.
+The profile picture will be added to the UserAccount database using Firebase and SQLite.

+The “Previous Page Button” and the “Next Page Button” are ImageButtons.

 ![](https://lh6.googleusercontent.com/3boCj5cSXS6ma3zR0e5BROdROIbr4-p_cnfamH29Z7XBV7t-DrwWyn2zdjkxMjvML0ynJ1cHLzkncSxO9KViz8WDbs4dH4Jy9O70QYPU)

 **Sign-Up (Create User Page 3)**

-The user will then be asked to state their allergies/preferences and their diet (e.g. Halal, Vegetarian, etc.) After stating any information needed to be stated, they can confirm their profile and be redirected to the Personality Questions Page.
+Upon being directed to this page, the user will be prompted to state their allergies/preferences and their diet (e.g. Halal, Vegetarian, etc.).

+After stating any information needed to be stated, they can confirm their profile and be redirected to the Personality Questions Page.

 The “Previous Page Button” is an ImageButton, “Allergies/Preferences (If Any)” is a TextView, the box to enter their allergies/preferences and the “Diet” input are EditText (Plain Text), “Confirm Profile” is a Button.